codefresh-io/docs.codefresh.io/_posts/2023-10-30-oct-release-notes.md

 **General**
 * Slow performance/response within Codefresh UI.
 * Events missing from Audit log.
-Vadim CR-21053

 <br>

 **Pipelines**
-* BitBucket builds not triggered for Pull Request (PR) events.
-Yarik CR-20796
 * BitBucket builds triggered for events not defined in pipeline.
 * Slow loading for Builds and Workflow pages for pipelines.
-Sasha CR-20999
 * Restarting a Cron build or restarting a Cron build from a failed step results in error: "There was a problem rebuilding the selected item.
 Please make sure that the branch <BRANCH> is accessible".
-* Cron validation for Terraform provider not identical to API validation.
-Yoni CR-20810
+* Plan-time validation of the Cron expression field in `codefresh_pipeline` does not match API constraints.
 * Cannot save views including Annotations as filters.
-Sasha CR-20269
 * Statuses in build log outputs not color-coded.
 * Memory usage graph in Builds page shows **Mib** instead of **MiB**.
-Sasha CR-19038